 How It Spreads

-- At events, shows, and boarding barns
+- Events, shows, clinics, and boarding barns with frequent horse movement

-- When new horses are introduced without quarantine
+- New arrivals introduced without quarantine

 Symptoms of Equine Influenza